This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- Combine Ingredients: Mix together the cocoa powder, granulated sugar, brown sugar, salt, and any optional ingredients in a large bowl.
+- Mix together the pure, unsweetened cocoa powder, granulated sugar, brown sugar, salt, and any optional ingredients in a large bowl.

-- Store: Transfer to an airtight container and store in a cool, dry place for up to 6 months.
+- Transfer the dry mix to an airtight container and store in a cool, dry place for up to 6 months.
+For gifting, layer mix and some mini marshmallows or crushed candy canes into a clear jar.
+Cap tightly then add a ribbon and gift tag with preparation instructions (see next step).

-- To Make Hot Cocoa: Use 2 tablespoons of the mix with 6-8 oz of hot water or milk (dairy or plant-based) per cup.
-Adjust to taste.
+- To make one serving of hot cocoa: Use 2 tablespoons of the mix with 6 oz of hot water or milk (dairy or plant-based) per cup.
+Adding more liquid would create a more diluted flavor.
+For a 12-oz mug of prepared cocoa, use 4 tablespoons of dry mix.

-- Customize: Top with whipped cream, marshmallows, a sprinkle of cinnamon, or caramel as desired.
+- Top the prepared mug of cocoa with whipped cream, marshmallows, a sprinkle of cinnamon, or caramel as desired.

 Sounds very yummy